What exactly is a Dead Bolt?

 Kathi Frelk is a former newspaper journalist who now writes for Anderson Lock.

 Double cylinder deadbolts, and door with deadbolt and lever lock, photos are courtesy of Schlage Lock.
-Anderson Lock is an authorized Schlage distributor.
 Single cylinder deadbolt courtesy of Medeco.
-Anderson Lock is an authorized Medeco distributor.
+Anderson Lock is both an authorized Schlage and Medeco distributor.
 Strike diagram is an Anderson Lock catalog graphic.
 All photos provided by Kathi Frelk.